What Types of Brake Systems Does My Car Have?

 Drilled and slotted brake rotors - Drilled and slotted brake rotors offer the benefits of slotted brake rotors and cross-drilled brake rotors.
 These brake rotors can keep temperatures down.
 Low temperatures prevent fade resistance, which is when high temperatures cause part of the brake rotor's resin material to vaporize.

 Your Reliable Shop for Brake Rotors Repair

-If you are having an issue with your brake rotors, Mickey's Automotive, Inc. in Sleepy Hollow is your place to go.
+If you are having an issue with your brake rotors, Mickey's Automotive, Inc in Sleepy Hollow is your go-to place.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair, automotive maintenace, and brake rotors repair.
 We can improve your vehicle's brake performance efficiently and cost-effectively.

 Reasons You Should Do Business With Us: